-Sumo Logic requires a few extra steps when you set up collections in a Windows environment situations.
-For remote file collections from Windows systems, choose one of these two methods as described in this topic:
+Sumo Logic requires a few extra steps when you set up collection in Windows environments.
+For remote file collection from Windows systems, choose one of these two methods:

 - Set up a UNC Share Path to collect Windows logs using CIFS/SMB

 - Set up a third-party tool on the target system to handle SSH